ClinicalAgents: Multi-Agent Orchestration for Clinical Decision Making with Dual-Memory: Introduction

 To bridge these fundamental gaps, we present ClinicalAgents, a novel multi-agent framework that operationalizes the expert clinician's cognitive workflow.
-Unlike existing MAS that rely on static, sequential workflows, ClinicalAgents implements a dynamic, hypotheses-driven reasoning mechanism.
+Unlike existing MAS that rely on static, sequential workflows, ClinicalAgents implements a dynamic, hypothesis-driven reasoning mechanism.
 This mechanism orchestrates specialized agents to iteratively generate diagnostic hypotheses, actively seek verifying evidence, and refine diagnoses through continuous falsification cycles.
 To maintain a coherent state across multi-round interactions, we introduce a dual-memory design: a structured working memory that preserves the evolving patient state for context-aware revision, and an experience memory that encodes reusable clinical knowledge.
 Finally, we introduce a backtracking mechanism formulated as a Monte Carlo Tree Search (MCTS) based search process~\cite{silver2016mastering,browne2012survey}, ensuring that clinical decisions are both rigorous and transparent.
-In summary, our paper makes the following major contributions: \begin{itemize} \item We propose ClinicalAgents, a CDM-oriented multi-agent framework that explicitly instantiates a hypothesis-guided, evidence-seeking diagnostic loop aligned with clinicians’ hypothetico-deductive reasoning. \item We design an orchestration mechanism that adaptively selects, reorders, and iterates agent actions through MCTS, overcoming the rigidity of pre-scripted workflows and enabling evidence-triggered backtracking. \item We integrate a dual-memory architecture that integrates a mutable working memory for retrospection with an experience-based long-term memory, with a hybrid RAG mechanism that supports both passive augmentation and active evidence-seeking, reducing information loss and redundancy, and improving reasoning consistency across multi-round interactions. \item Our experiments demonstrate that ClinicalAgents achieves state-of-the-art performance on complex medical benchmarks compared with existing single-agent and multi-agent baselines.
-Furthermore, ablation studies, parameter sensitivity analyses, and detailed case studies further validate the framework's robustness. \end{itemize}
+In summary, our paper makes the following major contributions: \begin{itemize} \item We propose ClinicalAgents, a CDM-oriented multi-agent framework that explicitly instantiates a hypothesis-guided, evidence-seeking diagnostic loop aligned with clinicians’ hypothetico-deductive reasoning. \item We design an orchestration mechanism that adaptively selects, reorders, and iterates agent actions through MCTS, overcoming the rigidity of pre-scripted workflows and enabling evidence-triggered backtracking. \item We integrate a dual-memory architecture that combines a mutable working memory for state tracking with an experience memory, and uses a hybrid RAG mechanism that supports both passive augmentation and active evidence-seeking, reducing information loss and redundancy, and improving reasoning consistency across multi-round interactions. \item Our experiments demonstrate that ClinicalAgents achieves state-of-the-art performance on a multi-stage clinical workflow benchmark compared with existing single-agent and multi-agent baselines.
+Furthermore, ablation studies, backbone sensitivity analyses, and detailed case studies further validate the framework's robustness. \end{itemize}